FindMySchool LogoFindMySchool

 The school is best suited to families living locally who value inclusive education alongside academic outcomes, and who appreciate the intimacy of a small primary where every child is genuinely known.
 For families seeking entry, proximity to the school gates is essential; for families already local, Tithe Barn represents excellent value and opportunity.
 The main limiting factor is not quality but capacity; securing a place remains the primary challenge.

 Yes.
 Tithe Barn was rated Good by Ofsted following inspection in November 2023 (the previous inspection 14 years earlier had rated the school Outstanding).
-Pupils achieve strongly in all KS2 subjects, with 89% meeting expected standards in reading, writing and mathematics compared to the England average of 62%.
-The school ranks 520th in England and 5th in Stockport for primary outcomes (FindMySchool ranking).
+Pupils achieve strongly in key KS2 subjects, with 80% meeting expected standards in reading, writing and mathematics.
+The school ranks 1,276th in England for primary academic outcomes and 14th in Stockport on the local primary ranking (FindMySchool ranking).

 Reading, mathematics and grammar are particularly strong.
-Reading scaled scores average 109, mathematics 110, and grammar/punctuation/spelling 111, all well above England averages.
-At the higher standard, 39% of pupils achieve greater depth across reading, writing and mathematics, compared to the England average of 8%.
+Reading scaled scores average 111, mathematics 108, and grammar/punctuation/spelling 111.
+At higher standard, 60% reach the high score in reading, 30% in mathematics and 50% in GPS.
 The school's early reading programme is systematic and effective.

 Entry is highly competitive.
 The school receives nearly 7 applications for every Reception place.
 After looked-after children and those with EHCPs, places are allocated by proximity to the school gates.
 Families should verify current distance data with Stockport Council before relying on gaining entry.